punkave/imagecrunch/README.md

 sizes. `imagecrunch` can also crop, convert between formats and automatically rotate photos so that they will face the right way in all web browsers.

 `imagecrunch` relies on native MacOS X APIs, which is why it is less than 300 lines of code and the binary is about 15K.
-On Linux or Windows we suggest using Imagemagick, which can do much, much more, although imagecrunch is a lot faster.

-(You can also run Imagemagick on a Mac if you use macports or homebrew.)
+It is also why it is very fast.

 ## Install